marcplouhinec/speaking-scanner/ios/web/README.md

-# Speaking Scanner - Text recognition web services
+# Speaking Scanner - Text recognition web service

 ## Introduction
-The goal of this server is to provide a REST web-service for recognizing text inside images.
+The goal of this server is to provide a REST web service for recognizing text inside images.

 This application is built on top of the following technologies:
 * [Tesseract](https://github.com/tesseract-ocr/tesseract), an open source OCR engine, that converts